-Interestingly enough, the nursing profession had similar problems with regard to the use of tools and formal models.
-They had fallen into the same trap that many architects and designers fall for: forgetting that the model is a tool, not a mirror.
+Interestingly enough, the nursing profession had similar problems with regard to The model is a tool, not the use of tools and formal models.
+They had fallen into the same trap that many a mirror.

-The model is a tool, not a mirror.
+architects and designers fall for: forgetting that the model is a tool, not a mirror.